FFizzZZ/Fizz/Notes/Linux Kernel/Bottom Halves and Deferring Work.md

 }
 ```
 * Note that it does this repeatedly to handle any reactivated softirqs.
 The softirq kernel threads are awakened whenever do_softirq() detects an executed kernel thread reactivating itself.

+### Work Queues
+* Work queues defer work into a kernel thread - this bottom half always runs in process context.
+Normally, it is easy to decide between using work queues and softirqs.
+If the deferred work needs to sleep, work queues are used.